The Cover-up General

 The Cover-up General is a non-fiction thriller by Dutch author Edwin F. Giltay, first published in 2014.
 The book describes an espionage scandal he witnessed first-hand, within military intelligence of the Armed forces of the Netherlands.

-At the root of it all was the infamous film roll of Srebrenica depicting war crimes, which was misdeveloped by a navy photo laboratory.
+At the root of it all was the infamous Srebrenica Massacre depicting war crimes, which was misdeveloped by a navy photo laboratory.

 Publication prohibited

 A year after its publication, a former secret service agent filed a lawsuit against the author.
 She claimed she was depicted unjustly in the publication and demanded it to be censored.

 Subsequently, the book was banned by a district court.

 Giltay was also prohibited to talk about the contents of The Cover-up General in public.

 Book ban overturned

 In 2016 however, the book ban was overturned by the Court of Appeal in The Hague.

 It ruled the accuracy of the publication is not in doubt and affirmed its importance for the public debate on the Srebrenica drama.

 The Dutch Ministry of Defence, which had expressed doubts regarding the book’s contents, refrained from commenting on the verdict.